martincai8/martincai8/README.md

 Here are some ideas to get you started:

+- 🔭 I’m currently working on a currency converter
+- 🌱 I’m currently learning Python
+- 👯 I’m looking to collaborate on my currency converter
+- 🤔 I’m looking for help with APIs
+- 💬 Ask me about CPSC 110
+- 📫 How to reach me: martinc8@student.ubc.ca
+- 😄 Pronouns: he/him/his
+- ⚡ Fun fact: Suits is my favourite TV show of all time -->

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on a currency converter
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Python
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on my currency converter
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with APIs
-- 💬 Ask me about ...
+- 💬 Ask me about CPSC 110
-- 📫 How to reach me: ...
+- 📫 How to reach me: martinc8@student.ubc.ca
-- 😄 Pronouns: ...
+- 😄 Pronouns: he/him/his
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: Suits is my favourite TV show of all time
--->